pyconsk/2016.pycon.sk/README.rst

 License
 -------

 MIT license for code (GitHub repo), CC-BY for content, except sponsors logo's (consult with particular comapny if you would like to use their logo).
+For more detail read the LICENSE file